 Anyway, a young man reported back the next day that he had done his homework and asked his girlfriend to come to the event, but she said no. He wasn’t surprised at her answer; after all, she’s pretty stubborn.

-Our course leader, Barry Terry (the most brilliant and amazing coach I’ve ever met – which is saying something), asked him in front of 200 other course participants: “Who did you call to invite?”
+Our course leader, Barry Terry (an amazingly brilliant coach), asked him in front of 200 other course participants: “Who did you call to invite?”